ibm-cloud-docs/log-analysis/adoption copy.md

 ### Naming
 {: #adoption_resource_svc_name}

-If you add PII or other sensitive information in the name or the description of a service instance, you might be disclosing sensitive data to others in the same account.
+If you add PII information in the name or the description of a service, you might be disclosing sensitive data to others in the same account.

-**When you define your logging instances names, do not add sensitive information in the name or in the description.**
+**When you define your service name, do not add sensitive information in the name or in the description.**
 {: tip}

 ### Service plan